 School Board approval is required initially for all contracts and agreements.

 3.2 Finance and Resources

 The Building Leadership Team and Cabinet Representative will consider the resource implications, existing partnerships, and building and district priorities prior to making decisions on new partnerships or extending existing partnerships.

 3.3 Communication in a Partnership Setting

 Communication and marketing of partnerships shall be in accordance with the district’s communication plan and at the discretion of the Director of Communications.

 SECTION 4 - Specific steps of the application process.

-3. The partnership application will be reviewed by the building partnership review committee.
-It will be evaluated in accord with the established criteria and forwarded to the district review committee for consideration.
-The district review committee will review all building level approved partnership applications.
-The district review committee will forward a recommendation to the superintendent and cabinet for review.
+3. The partnership application will be reviewed by the building leadership team or principal.
+It will be evaluated in accord with the established criteria and forwarded to cabinet representatives as needed for review.
 Some partnerships may be approved at this level; others may need School Board approval prior to implementation.